Unboxed-Software/solana-course/content/close-mint.md

 // CLOSE MINT
 ```

-`index.ts` creates a connection to the specified cluster and calls `initializeKeypair`.
+`index.ts` creates a connection to the specified validator node and calls `initializeKeypair`.
 This is where we'll end up calling the rest of our script once we've written it.

 Go ahead and run the script.
 You should see the `payer` and `mint` public key logged to your terminal.